navariltd/Junior-School/README.md

-## 📚 Frappe Education Extension Customization
+## 📚 Frappe Education Extension

-Frappe Education Extension Customization is a custom [Frappe](https://frappe.io/framework) application that extends the core [ERPNext Education Module](https://frappe.io/education) with enhanced features for junior school management.
+Junior School is a custom Frappe application that extends the core Frappe Education.
 It provides comprehensive tools for scheduling, attendance tracking, assessment management, and automated student lifecycle processes, specifically designed for multi-school environments.

 ---